-The Notes have been assigned ratings of "F1+," "MIG 1" and "SP-1+" by Fitch Ratings, Moody's Investors Service, Inc. and Standard & Poor's Ratings Services, respectively.
+The Bonds have been assigned long-term ratings of "AA+," "Aa1" and "AA+" by Fitch Ratings ("Fitch"), Moody's Investors Service, Inc. ("Moody's") and Standard & Poor's Ratings Services ("Standard & Poor's"), respectively.

 Such ratings reflect only the respective views of such organizations, and an explanation of the significance of such ratings may be obtained from the rating agency furnishing the same.
 There is no assurance that a rating will continue for any given period of time or that a rating will not be revised or withdrawn entirely by any or all of such rating agencies, if, in its or their judgment, circumstances so warrant.
-Any downward revision or withdrawal of a rating could have an adverse effect on the market prices of the Notes.
+Any downward revision or withdrawal of a rating could have an adverse effect on the market prices of the Bonds.